Rice University logo

 Methods and facilities of observational astronomy for public education.
 Includes training in telescopes, astronomical binoculars, portable planetariums, telescopes, digital cameras, photography (still, 3D, and time lapse).
 Students will help train beginners in the use of telescopes and carry out a modest observational program.
 The course requires one public presentation and internship work.
 Topics may vary with each offering.

-Note - for 2023 we will have a focus on observing the upcoming solar eclipses, including training in citizen science activities.
+Note - for 2025 we will have a focus on learning and using the free "Open Space" software, both for classroom use and in portable planetariums, taught by Adjunct Professor Dr. Sumners of the Houston Museum of Natural Science.
+Schedule will vary after first session.
 Visiting, Professional Development, and MST teachers must contact Dr. Reiff (reiff@rice.edu) before class starts.

 Prerequisite(s): Any of: ASTR 230, ASTR 350, ASTR 360, ASTR 402, 403, 502, or 503 or permission of instructor.
 (Note: undergraduates considering a formal or informal teaching career may enroll.
 Contact instructor for registration waiver.)